Impeachment of a US president and how it works

 IS IT ABOUT LAW OR POLITICS?

+Going on holiday for a year, for example, is not illegal but would likely lead to a president's impeachment for failing to discharge his duties under the constitution.

+And while strong evidence is required, the impeachment process is very much political in nature, not criminal.

-In past impeachments, support and opposition ran along party lines, though in Nixon's case the offenses were so egregious that Republican backing for him quickly disintegrated.
+In past impeachments, support and opposition ran along party lines, though in Nixon's case the offences were so egregious that Republican backing for him quickly disintegrated.

 In Democrat Clinton's case, Republicans controlled the entire Congress.
 But when impeachment charges went to the Senate, the 45 Democratic Senators stayed united to block a two-thirds vote for conviction.